huizhuo1987/illuminant_separation/Readme.md

-Code for Illuminant Spectra-based Source Separation Using Flash Photography
+# Illuminant Spectra-based Source Separation Using Flash Photography

 This code is based on the algorithm proposed in the paper "Illuminant Spectra-based Source Separation Using Flash Photographye", CVPR 2018